AARP Launches 'Stop Rx Greed' Campaign Targeting High Prescription Drug Prices

 New Campaign Focuses on Federal and State Solutions to Cut Drug Prices Now

-WASHINGTON, March 12, 2019 /PRNewswire/ -- Today, AARP announced the launch of 'Stop Rx Greed,' a nationwide campaign aimed at lowering prescription drug prices.
-The goal of AARP's sustained campaign is to help drive down drug prices for all Americans by advocating for a variety of legislative, executive, and regulatory actions at both the federal and state level.
+COLUMBUS, Ohio, March 13, 2019 /PRNewswire/ -- Today, AARP announced the launch of 'Stop Rx Greed,' a nationwide campaign aimed at lowering prescription drug prices.
+The goal of AARP's sustained campaign is to help drive down drug prices for Ohioans and all Americans by advocating for a variety of legislative, executive, and regulatory actions at both the federal and state level.

-"Americans are paying the highest prescription drug prices in the world," said Executive Vice President and Chief Advocacy & Engagement Officer Nancy LeaMond.
-"It's time for pharmaceutical companies to stop deflecting blame and acknowledge that the root cause is the price they set for their products."
+"AARP has long supported a number of things to help lower drug costs but it's time for us to move past just talking about the problem—and find solutions to the problem," said Barbara A. Sykes, State Director for AARP Ohio.

 As part of the campaign, AARP Research conducted a national survey of likely voters ages 50 and older.
 The survey found that significant majorities of self-identified Republican, Democrat, and independent voters shared concerns about the high price of drugs, and support common-sense policies that will lower prices.
 Survey findings include: